 “At issue is the theoretical duality of the IG role, furthering congressional interest in independence and accurate information about the working of the Executive Branch, while simultaneously providing additional capacity and expertise to their host agencies,” Laguarda said.

 Ann Loeb Bronfman Distinguished Professor of Law and Government Amanda Frost moderated the keynote conversation with Fine, who defined his key roles as IG as identifying waste, fraud, and abuse; promoting effectiveness and efficiency; and ensuring ethical conduct throughout the agencies.
 When it comes to the possibility of transitioning to a new presidential administration, Fine said Inspectors General are critical.

-Department of Interior (DOI) Deputy Inspector General Caryl Brzymialkiewicz closed the symposium with a conversation on the importance of data to maintain effective oversight, featuring DOI Data Unit Director Peter Sima-Eichler and Management Program Analyst Charles Haman.
+Department of Interior (DOI) Deputy Inspector General Caryl Brzymialkiewicz closed the symposium with a conversation on the importance of data to maintain effective oversight, featuring DOI Data Unit Director Peter-Sima-Eichler and Management and Program Analyst Charles Haman.

-“We should ask, what are the ways we can leverage data to help and support our oversight mission – in fighting fraud, waste, and abuse are you using data or not, and how could you? as the champions for this, you should be asking the ways in which data can amplify or accelerate your work to be better, smarter, or faster,” Brzymialkiewicz.
+“We should ask, what are the ways we can leverage data to help support our oversight mission – in fighting fraud, waste, and abuse are you using data or not, and how could you?
+As the champions for this, you should be asking the ways in which data can amplify or accelerate your work to be better, smarter, and faster,” Brzymialkiewicz said.